Types of Manufacturing Software

 Hidden Costs of Manufacturing Software

-A few of unanticipated expenses exist in the form of services that help your system perform as you want and assist your employees and managers in utilizing it correctly due to the complexity of a manufacturing environment.
+Due to the complexity of a manufacturing environment, a few unanticipated expenses exist in the form of services that help your system perform as you want it to and assist your employees and managers in utilizing it correctly.
+Integrating ERP, MES, SCM, and PLM systems can incur additional costs due to the need for customized interfaces and data synchronization.

 • Training and assistance services are necessary for the system’s long-term value, including hands-on teaching and continuing improvements.

-• The vendor may need to spend money on implementation costs in order to help the system integrate with your specific manufacturing situation.
+• The vendor may need to incur implementation costs to help the system integrate with your specific manufacturing situation.

 • Changing the user interface or making other adjustments to prevent difficult workarounds may be necessary.
 This can boost total costs.